 Cathy Isom tells us why today is a great day for celebrating a mouth watering treat that has nothing to do with its name!
 That’s coming up on This Land of Ours.

 Today is National Plum Pudding Day, and what better way to celebrate then by learning more about this delicious dessert.

 Plum Pudding, also known as Christmas pudding, is a steamed or boiled pudding.
 Interestingly enough, it contains no plums!
 The reason?
 In the 17th century, plums were referred to as raisins or other fruits.
-Plum pudding is composed of nutmeg, raisins, nuts, apples, cinnamon, dates and many other ingredients.
+Plum pudding is composed of

 In England, traditionally every person in the home holds onto the wooden spoon together to help stir the batter.
 While they are stirring, they also have to make a wish!